 The “pearl of the Valdichiana”, as Lucignano is also known, is a popular destination with couples, that come here in search of good luck for their union.
 The precious object believed to bring this good fortune is the ‘Tree of Love’, a Gothic golden reliquary that you find in the Lucignano Museum, together with some impressive frescoes.

 And if you visit Lucignano in May you can take part into the Flower Festival Maggiolata di Lucignano, a colourful festive affair that includes carts adorned with spectacular flower displays.
-This year it happens on 20th, 22nd, 27th May 2018 (official site).
+It happens every year in June ( for 2022 dates haven’t been confirmed, see the official site).
 A great Spring Italy destination indeed.

 Find out about the most romantic things to do in Tuscany.

 Travel to northern Tuscany, and make for a corner of the region often ignored by tour guides, the Lunigiana.
 It’s a land of mountains and chestnut woods, and small hamlets nestled on the slopes of the Apennines, where you’ll find ancient castles and exquisite food.
 And Pontremoli is the main town of this verdant region, tucked in Tuscany’s northernmost point.
 It was an important stop along the Via Francigena, the ancient pilgrim route that crosses Italy and Europe.